mlr-org/mlr3extralearners/paper/paper.md

 Their contributions, such as the addition of learners for specialized tasks like survival analysis and high-dimensional data, highlight the impact that thoughtful integration has on the `mlr3` ecosystem.
 This ongoing effort illustrates the transformative potential of **community-driven development**, ensuring that `mlr3extralearners` continues to grow as a dynamic and inclusive repository for ML algorithms.

-By fostering a spirit of collaboration, the `mlr3extralearners` project invites future contributors to follow this example, helping shape the package's evolution and making advanced machine learning tools accessible to a wider `R` audience.
-Future work will also focus on expanding the ecosystem through `mlr3torch` [@mlr3torch], which aims to seamlessly integrate deep learning models and neural network architectures within the `mlr3` framework.
+Future work will also focus on expanding the ecosystem with more deep learning methods through `mlr3torch` [@mlr3torch], which aims to seamlessly integrate deep learning models and neural network architectures within the `mlr3` framework.

 # Acknowledgements